S3 Ingestion

 Deliverable | Required | Description | Example |

-Video asset | Required | This is the video asset being ingested.
+Video asset | Required | The video asset being ingested.

 | movie.mp4 |

-Image asset | Required | An image to represent your video asset.
-Cannot be a black square.
+Image asset | Required | An image representing your video asset (cannot be a black square).

 | thumbnail.png |

-Caption file | Optional | Caption files to accompany video assets.
+Captions file | Optional | Caption files to accompany video assets.

 | captions.scc |

-Metadata file | Required | A .csv file containing required and optional metadata for ingestion.
-This is how your assets and metadata will be linked into one item.
-Required metadata: For optional metadata fields, please see the attached manifest, and refer to
+Metadata file | Required | A .xlsx or .csv file containing required and optional metadata for ingestion.
+This links your assets and metadata into one item.
+Metadata can be updated by using the metadata_update_date column with a more recent datetime (YYYY-MM-DDTHH:mm:ssZ) than the last update date for the asset GUID Required metadata: For optional metadata fields, please see the attached manifest, and refer to

 |